the Testimony of a Refugee II

 que sera sera whatever will be will be

-This work aims to capture the perilous journey undertaken by refugees fleeing their war-torn countries in the Middle East, and travelling across land and sea with the hope of reaching safe ground, and starting a new life.
+This work aims to capture the perilous journey undertaken by refugees fleeing their war-torn countries, and travelling across land and sea with the hope of reaching safe ground, and starting a new life.
 Leaving one's homeland is not easy, with family and possessions left behind.
 There is a feeling of helplessness, and a sense of being totally uprooted, as evidenced by the bare and dilapidated wooden sculpture on display.
 The route to safety is full of dangers, with a high risk of injuries along the way.

 Various dimensions - cherry tree root, 16 amber resins, plywood, MDF, timber, screenprint on 5 acrylics, one-way mirror window film, high-definition monitor and player, headphone and school chairs.
 2018